zaphod42/puppet-docs/source/guides/style_guide.markdown

     When surveyed, there was near consensus that an ENC should not be required.
 At the same time, every module we write should work well with an ENC.
-4. Classes should not declare other classes.
+4. Classes should generally not declare other classes.
-    When surveyed, there was a strong preference to declare classes as close to node scope as possible.
+    There is a strong preference to declare classes as close to node scope as possible.
 Classes which require other classes should not directly declare them and should instead allow the system to fail if they are not declared by some other means.
     (Note: The reason is because of the non-deterministic scoping issues.
-If class multi-declarations result in deterministic behavior in the future, this philosophy may be revisited based on the feedback from the survey.)
+If class multi-declarations result in deterministic behavior in the future, this philosophy may be revisited.)

 ## Module Metadata